How to Reupholster an Office Chair

 For this project, I didn't bother removing the previous fabric; I just added more on top.
 For the arm cushions, I set the piece down on my fabric, and traced around it, adding about 1 1/2" on all sides.
 This doesn't have to be exact—you just need enough fabric to cover the piece.
 Then I pulled the fabric toward the back of the cushion.
 No one will see this side once it's reattached to the chair, so it doesn't have to be perfect.
 I used pins to hold the fabric in place before stapling, just so the fabric wouldn't slide around on me.
 I have a tendency to pull too much fabric around on one side, and then not have enough when I get to the other end, so adding pins helps me to space it out correctly.
 You don't have to put pins in it, though.

 Below, you can see the top cushion is finished, and the bottom cushion is ready to be pinned and stapled.
 I used 1/4" staples for this entire project.
 They seem to be holding up well, but I probably could have used a slightly longer staple.

 Here's the finished cushion reattached to the arm.

 How to Reupholster An Office Chair: Seat and Back Cushions

-The seat cushions were a little more tricky to reupholster, since they were tufted and had some shape to them.
-I decided to tack the fabric down in the four corners that defined the rectangle in the middle of each cushion.
+The seat cushions were a little trickier to reupholster, since they were tufted and had some shape to them.
+I decided to tack the fabric down in the four areas that defined the rectangle in the middle of each cushion.
 If I had just pulled the fabric taut without tacking down these spots, I think the fabric would have ripped over time, since the fabric would have had to stretch each time I sat on the chair.
 I put the fabric over each cushion, and marked the spots I wanted to tack down with pins.
 I used a curved upholstery needle and matching thread to sewing through each spot.